JoleungMSFT/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 Enabling this policy sets the following registry key value to 1.

 [HKCU\SOFTWARE\Policies\Microsoft\OneDrive]"DisablePersonalSync"="dword:00000001"

-### Receive OneDrive sync client updates on the Enterprise ring
-<a name="EnableEnterpriseUpdate"> </a>

-This setting lets you specify the Enterprise ring for users in your organization.
-We release OneDrive sync client (OneDrive.exe) updates to the public through three rings— first to Insiders, then Production, and finally Enterprise.

-Selecting the Enterprise ring gives you some extra time to prepare for updates, but means users will need to wait to receive the latest improvements.
-The Enterprise ring also lets you deploy updates from an internal network location on your own schedule.

-Enabling this policy sets the following registry key value to 1:

-[HKCU\SOFTWARE\Policies\Microsoft\OneDrive] ﻿"EnableEnterpriseUpdate"="dword:00000001"

-> [!IMPORTANT]
-> This setting will be removed soon.
-We recommend using the new setting [Set the sync client update ring](use-group-policy.md#GPOSetUpdateRing) instead.

-For more info about the update rings and how the sync client checks for updates, see [The OneDrive sync client update process](sync-client-update-process.md).

 ### Set the default location for the OneDrive folder
 <a name="DefaultRootDir"> </a>